Latency vs Throughput vs Bandwidth: What They Mean and How to Monitor Them

 This relationship can be complicated by various factors.
 For example, a network with high bandwidth can still experience low throughput if the latency is high due to network congestion, inefficient routing, or physical distance.
 Likewise, a network with high throughput might still deliver a poor user experience if the network suffers from high latency.

 Understanding the distinctions and connections between latency, throughput, and bandwidth is essential in measuring, monitoring, and optimizing network speed.
-In the subsequent sections, we’ll delve deeper into these concepts and explore some of the ways network professionals can effectively manage them using Kentik’s network observability platform.
+In the subsequent sections, we’ll delve deeper into these concepts and explore some of the ways network professionals can effectively manage them using Kentik’s network intelligence platform.

 What is Bandwidth?